Bounce Back Loan Scheme: what you need to know

 - From £2,000 to £50,000 facilities, up to 25% of turnover, for eligible businesses, regardless of annual turnover.
-Update November: Businesses that have borrowed less than their maximum limit may top up their existing loan, from week beginning 9 November.
+UPDATE November 2020: Businesses that have borrowed less than their maximum limit may top up their existing loan, from week beginning 9 November.

 - Facilities: term loans

 - Repayment terms: six years, and early repayment permitted.
-Update September: Businesses that borrowed under BBLS may have the option to:
+Since September 2020 businesses that borrowed under BBLS may, under Pay as you Grow, have the option to

 - move to interest-only repayments for a period of up to six months; or

 - under certain circumstances, pause repayments for a period of up to six months.
 UPDATE February 2021: Pause repayments entirely for up to six months (ie, make no payments until 18 months after the loan was taken out).